levigo/documentplatform-standard14-fonts/README.md

 | Courier-BoldOblique        | Cousine-BoldItalic           | /com/levigo/jadice/fonts/mono/Cousine-BoldItalic.ttf |
 | Symbol                     | NOT INCLUDED                 |                                                      |
 | ZapfDingbats               | NOT INCLUDED                 |                                                      |

+# How to use

+Simply clone the project and build via Apache Maven.
+Execute `mvn install` in the project's root folder (where the `pom.xml` is placed).
+This should result in a JAR file that will be placed in `target` folder under project's root folder.
+Include this JAR in your application's classpath and you will be able to use the included font resources.